 The two characters sexuality is never made explicit in the film, but the relationship between the young men has an extra strong dose of homoerotic subtext, skillfully sewn together by Hitchcock and his actors.
 The film is famous for its continuous, uninterrupted 10-minute takes, the amount of time a reel of Technicolor film lasted.
 It was a difficult feat and Hitchcock ran into numerous technical problems which frequently brought the action to a halt throughout the short 21 day shoot.
 I find Rope to be a brilliant film, and not just as a technical marvel.
 It is probably Hitchcock’s talkiest movie.
 It also seems underappreciated by film fans, never on any list of Hitchcock’s greatest, but the time is long overdue for it to be appreciated as a masterpiece of suspense and art.

-Three years after starring in Rope, Granger again worked with Hitchcock in another classic thriller about a perfect murder, Strangers On A Train, based on the first novel by acclaimed lesbian writer Patricia Highsmith, author of The Talented Mr. Ripley and a series of other Ripley books, plus the groundbreaking romance novel The Price of Salt, adapted to last year’s Carol.
+Three years after starring in Rope, Granger again worked with Hitchcock in another classic thriller about a perfect murder, Strangers On A Train, based on the first novel by acclaimed lesbian writer Patricia Highsmith, author of The Talented Mr. Ripley and a series of other Ripley books, plus the groundbreaking romance novel The Price of Salt, adapted to film as Carol (2015).
 Hitchcock was dissatisfied with the end result of Strangers On A Train, but it proved to be an unlikely box-office hit and the first major success of Granger’s career.
 It remains one of my favorite of Hitchcock’s films.

 Granger had affairs with both men and women.
 Unlike most other actors who were gay or bisexual, Granger refused to get married just to keep film fans off-guard.
 When producer Samuel Goldwyn took him to task for dating gay composer Aaron Copland, Granger declared: